-Folk wisdom suggests that the declining block subsidy does not pose a significant risk because users can make up for it by waiting for more confirmations.
-Our model shows that this is not the case, as increased commitment cost for miners pales in comparison to the commitment they already have.
+Folk wisdom suggests that the declining block subsidy does not pose a significant risk because users can make up for it by waiting for more than a few confirmations.
+Our model shows that the relationship between security and confirmations is a little more complex than that.

-We will demonstrate this using an example.
-Recall that miners have already committed to 50% of the costs of mining for two years, or 105,408 blocks.
+First, we consider the impact of additional confirmations on the total miner commitment.
+Recall that miners have already committed to 50% of the coins they expect to mine over two years.
 Their total commitment is 658,800 BTC, or 6.25 BTC per block.
 At every block, miners combine 6.25 BTC of operating costs with 6.25 BTC of commitment costs into the total MC per block of 12.5, which is equal to the block reward.